 “I love being able to fly with friends and meet new people each week. … And the freedom of being in the air is unlike any office you’re ever going to find.”Patty Moody, NetJets Captain, Citation Excel

 With 51 years of combined experience, Patty and Kerrie embrace their roles as female pilots in the aviation industry and relish the opportunities to inspire the next generation of women aviators.
 Kerrie represented NetJets at a recent Women in Aviation International conference and had the opportunity to speak with young women about pursuing a career in aviation.
 She also inspires young passengers.

 “On one recent flight, an Owner told his young daughter that she, too, could be a pilot when she grows up.
 Being a female pilot allows me to be a role model for little girls.
 Having that kind of positive impact on people is very exciting and complimentary.”Kerrie Florian, NetJets First Officer, Citation Latitude

 Patty is honored to be a role model to her seven-year-old daughter and other young girls.
 She enjoys showing them that women can be in the aviation industry too.
 When she’s not flying, Patty is committed to serving her community.
 Through the Colorado “I Have a Dream” Foundation, she helped her mentee become the first of eight siblings to graduate high school.
 She also volunteers at a Colorado veterans home with Ernie, her beloved golden retriever.

 Patty Moody, NetJets Captain, Citation Excel“For almost two years now, Ernie and I visit and bring smiles to our retired veterans.
 The vets love to see Ernie, and we love giving back to our veterans who have given so much for our freedom.”

-All images were captured prior to COVID-19.
+All images and videos were captured prior to COVID-19.
 NetJets is currently following all CDC guidelines.